Catalysis of entanglement and other quantum resources

 This conjecture has been proven very recently by \citet{Wilming_2205}.
 In fact, \citet{Wilming_2205} showed the following: Let $\rho$ and $\rho'$ be two states of dimension $d$ in $\mathcal{H}_d$ that are not unitarily equivalent.
 Then there exist a natural number $n$ and a state $\rho_n'$ on $\mathcal{H}_d^{\otimes n}$ such that

 holds true if and only if $S(\rho)<S(\rho')$ and $\mbox{rank}(\rho)\leq\mbox{rank}(\rho')$.
 The validity of the catalytic entropy conjecture is a consequence of this result~\cite{Wilming_2205}

 Recently, in \cite{Lie_PhysRevResearch,PhysRevResearch.3.043089}, randomness to implement quantum channels has been explored.
-In particular, \citet{Lie_PhysRevResearch} are using an ancillary system as a source of randomness such that when this ancillary system is used to implement a quantum channel no information is leaked in it.
-They named this a \emph{randomness-utilising process}, as no information is leaked into ancillary system while implementing a quantum channel.
+In particular, \citet{Lie_PhysRevResearch} used an ancillary system as a source of randomness such that when this ancillary system is used to implement a quantum channel no information is leaked into it.
+They named this a \emph{randomness-utilising process}, as no information is leaked into the ancillary system while implementing a quantum channel.
 As a consequence, the ancillary system after the implementation of the process should not depend on the input state of the channel.
 A randomness-utilising channel on $\mathcal{B}(\mathcal{H}_S)$ can be expressed as \cite{Lie_PhysRevResearch}